tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 This section contains examples of use of the model with RESTCONF {{RFC8040}} and JSON encoding.

-For the example we will use a 4 node MPLS network were RSVP-TE MPLS Tunnels can be setup.
+For the example we will use a 4-node MPLS network were RSVP-TE MPLS Tunnels can be setup.
 The loopbacks of each router are shown.
 The network in {{AppFig-Topo}} will be used in the examples described in the following sections.